siyul-park/uniflow/docs/user_extension.md

 }
 ```

-To verify the node specification works as intended, write tests.
-Send an input packet to the `in` port and check if the output packet contains the `contents`:
+To ensure the node specification functions correctly, write tests.
+Send an input packet to the `in` port and verify that the output packet contains the expected `contents`:

 ```go
 func TestTextNode_SendAndReceive(t *testing.T) {